-Nicholson delivers one of his iconic performances in the part, Kubrick extracting every ounce out of him via a gruelling multi-take approach, 'gives a whole new meaning to the word meticulous', was how Jack recalled working with Stanley.
+Nicholson delivers one of his iconic performances in the part of the jobbing writer, Kubrick extracting every ounce out of him via a gruelling multi-take approach, 'gives a whole new meaning to the word meticulous', was how Jack recalled working with Stanley.
 Duvall is fine and not overused in the part of the tremulous Wendy, and she had her problems with Kubrick on-set which affected her health for a time.
 Danny Lloyd is great as the kid, hitting the right notes with his round angelic face.
-Kubrick's clinical eye is much on show, but shunting the tone towards the psychological helps the audience suspend it's disbelief.
-The shining concept came from the John Lennon song, Instant Karma, and it's anthemic chorus, "we all shine on, like the moon and the stars and the sun", and speaks to a mystical connection of human 'souls'.
+Kubrick's clinical eye is much on show, but shunting the tone towards the psychological helps the audience suspend its disbelief.
+The shining concept came from the John Lennon song, Instant Karma, and its anthemic chorus, "we all shine on, like the moon and the stars and the sun", and speaks to a mystical connection of human 'souls'.
 Kubrick's affirmation of the 'shining' itself, rather than playing up the 'evil is in the building' King concept is actually a strength, allowing an area of ambiguity in the interpretation.

 Nicholson also noted that Kubrick's films were usually given either a critical or public mauling before being accepted after a period of reassessment as works of genius.
 The Shining falls somewhere between the two for once, as critics were mixed but audiences loved the claustrophobic thrills and chills.
 The film is a vigourous essay on isolation, on solitude and the struggles of an artist who's suffering writers block, but it's witty and adventurous with it.
 It doesn't devalue the horror genre by playing to easy tropes, it expands on the language of the form, which is something Kubrick managed to do several times in his singular career.
 The Shining may not be the perfect film for a pandemic induced isolation, given the concept of an outside evil permeating even the splendid isolation of the mountain fastness, but it's a fun ride all the way.